frances-spragge/frances-spragge.github.io/_pages/about.md

 Research interests
 ======

-I am interested in the multispecies microbial community that forms the gut microbiota and how it can protect us against pathogens.
-My experimental work focuses on two key questions:
+* For my DPhil in the [Foster Lab](https://zoo-kfoster.zoo.ox.ac.uk) I am investigating the interactions between species of commensal and pathogenic gut bacteria and how they evolve over time.
+I use *Salmonella enterica* serovar Typhimurium and *Klebsiella pneumoniae* as model pathogens and carry out work in vitro and in vivo.

-1. The ecology of the gut microbiota: how do commensal species interact with invading pathogens and can probiotic communities be engineered to inhibit them?
+* Project rotation in the Foster Lab (Department of Biochemistry/Zoology) studying competition and cooperation between species of commensal gut bacteria.
+(April to July 2019)

-2. How do these probiotic communities and pathogens evolve over time?
+* Project rotation in the Griffin Lab (Department of Zoology) researching beta-lactamase secretion by *Pseudomonas aeruginosa*.
+(January to April 2019)

-I use *Salmonella enterica* serovar Typhimurium and *Klebsiella pneumoniae* as model pathogens in my research, and carry out experiments in vitro and in vivo.
+* Undergraduate research project (Department of Plant Sciences) on whether foreign pollen can inhibit pollen tube formation and reduce seed set.
+Involved growing and pollinating lilies, preparing and staining pistils, fluorescence microscopy and image analysis.
+Statistical analysis of data in R Studio.

 Contact
 ======